Frozen Cheerios effect: Particle-particle interaction induced by an advancing solidification front: Experimental methods

-In this section we further address some general experimental details and technicalities.
+To study the interaction of particles at an advancing solidification front we perform unidirectional freezing experiments of dilute suspensions/emulsions.
 A schematic of the experimental set-up is shown in Fig.\,\ref{fig:SI_1}.
-Our experimental setup uses a liquid cooled heat sink (Julabo) set to $\SI{-8.5}{\celsius}$ in combination with a Peltier element in order to reach a constant temperature at the cold side of $-15\pm0.2\,\SI{}{\celsius}$.
+Our experimental set-up uses a liquid cooled heat sink (Julabo) set to $\SI{-8.5}{\celsius}$ in combination with a Peltier element in order to reach a constant temperature at the cold side of $-15\pm0.2\,\SI{}{\celsius}$.
 A copper block, which temperature is monitored, is placed on top of this Peltier to distribute the heat equally.
-On the other (warmer) side we only use the Peltier element to reach a constant temperature of $18\pm0.2\,\SI{}{\celsius}$.
-On this side a copper block is placed as well and its temperature is monitored.
+On the other (warmer) side we use an additional Peltier element underneath a second copper block to reach a constant temperature of $18\pm0.2\,\SI{}{\celsius}$.
 Both copper blocks are roughly $\SI{3}{\mm}$ apart resulting in a thermal gradient in the order of $G \approx \SI{1e4}{\kelvin \per \meter}$.
+We note that we did not precisely measure the temperature field within the cell and the estimation arises from the ratio between the typical temperature drop over the distance between the copper blocks.
 On top of these copper blocks a Hele-Shaw cell is placed (Ibidi, $\mu$-Slide I Luer with a thickness of $\SI{200}{\micro \meter}$), filled with our working liquids.
-The Peltier elements, the copper blocks and the Hele-Shaw cell sample are placed inside a humidity control box to prevent fog and frost formation that would obscure the view.
-Before starting the experiments we let the system equilibrate towards a constant and fixed thermal gradient $G$. \\
+The Peltier elements, the copper blocks and the Hele-Shaw cell sample are placed inside a humidity-controlled box to prevent fog and frost formation that would obscure the view and would induce local thermal conductivity inhomogeneities.
+Before starting the experiments we let the system equilibrate towards a constant and fixed thermal gradient $G$.